drowe67/freedv-gui/USER_MANUAL.md

 1. Bugfixes:
     * Fix bug preventing frequency updates from being properly suppressed when frequency control is in focus.
 (PR #585)
     * Fix bug preventing 60 meter frequencies from using USB with DIGU/DIGL disabled.
 (PR #589)
+2. Enhancements:
+    * Add ability to double-click FreeDV Reporter entries to change the radio's frequency.
+(PR #592)

 ## V1.9.4 October 2023